kraflab/dsda-doom/prboom2/src/dsda/map_format_todo.md

 - Custom scrollers in thing movement
 - Friction effect in P_Thrust?
 - Replace map_subsectors with SECF_HIDDEN
+- zs_sky2 uses PL_SKYFLAT but the representation is not compatible

 ### Things to Check
 - floor type / friction -> hexen format?